Koza, Wakayama

 Koza (古座町, Koza-chō) was a coastal town located at the mouth of the Kozagawa river in Higashimuro District, Wakayama Prefecture, Japan.

-As of 2003, the town has an estimated population of 5,587 and a density of 121.43 persons per km².
-The total area is 46.01 km².
+In 2003, the town had an estimated population of 5,587 and a density of 121.43 persons per km2.
+The total area was 46.01 km2.

 On April 1, 2005, Koza was merged into the expanded town of Kushimoto (formerly from Nishimuro District, now within Higashimuro District).